Linen is an amazing fabric: it’s not only wonderful to wear, but is also the oldest known fibre, as well as one of the most sustainable!

 - Eileen Fisher also carries organic linen.

 - Pyne & Smith is a California brand that makes linen dresses.

-- Conscious Clothing has an organic linen collection.
+- Conscious Clothing has an organic linen line.

 - Beaumont Organic has a lot of linen and linen blend pieces.